junxit/us-congress-bills-119/bill.md

   >   - **(2)** A member of the Advisory Committee shall be allowed travel expenses, including per diem in lieu of subsistence, at rates authorized for employees of agencies under subchapter I of chapter 57 of title 5, while away from their homes or regular places of business in the performance of services for the Advisory Committee.
   >   - **(3)** The Secretary shall ensure that such personnel, funding, and other resources are made available to the Advisory Committee as the Secretary determines appropriate to carry out the duties of the Advisory Committee.
   >   - **(4)** The Secretary shall furnish to the Advisory Committee such information as the Advisory Committee may request from the Secretary, subject to applicable provisions of law.
-  > - **(h)** *Termination of Advisory Committee* The Advisory Committee shall terminate on the day that is 10 years after the date of the enactment of the Veterans Accessibility Advisory Committee Act of 2025.
+  > - **(h)** *Termination of Advisory Committee* The Advisory Committee shall terminate on the date that is seven years after the date of the enactment of the Veterans Accessibility Advisory Committee Act of 2025.

 - **(b)** *Table of sections* The table of sections at the beginning of such chapter is amended by adding, after the item relating to section 548, the following new item:
 - **(c)** *Implementation; abolition of inactive advisory committee* Not later than 180 days after the date of the enactment of this Act, and before establishing the Veterans Advisory Committee on Equal Access under section 549 of title 38, United States Code, as added by subsection (a), the Secretary of Veterans Affairs shall—